Celebrating More Than 100 Years!

-Welcome back, Union Redskin alumni!
+Welcome back, Union alumni!
 Union Public Schools invites you to reconnect with your alma mater, former classmates and old teachers.
 We also would love for you to visit, watch our games and shows, participate in activities and volunteer your talents.
-You are Redskins for Life, after all!
+You are Union alumni for life, after all!

 Union offer offers a number of ways for you to reconnect and we keep making improvements.

 In 2012, Union opened the Union Alumni Center, located in the main entry area for the High School.
 The center features memorabilia from throughout the district’s history as well as computer access to all the yearbooks as well as old photos.
 Union plans to keep updating the center, adding video from former alumni and staff members.